12. API Reference

 Pkg.precompile(pkg; strict::Bool=false)

 This method is called automatically after any Pkg action that changes the manifest.
 Any packages that have previously errored during precompilation won't be retried in auto mode until they have changed.
-To disable automatic precompilation set ENV["JULIA_PKG_PRECOMPILE_AUTO"]=0
+To disable automatic precompilation set ENV["JULIA_PKG_PRECOMPILE_AUTO"]=0.
+To manually control the number of tasks used set ENV["JULIA_NUM_PRECOMPILE_TASKS"].

 Specifying packages to precompile requires at least Julia 1.8.